Stock Markets Mostly Rise, Yen Hits 34-year Low - UrduPoint

 The yen dropped to 151.97 to the dollar in Asian trading hours after a top Bank of Japan official indicated that it would press ahead with a loose monetary policy after last week's first interest rate hike since 2007.

-The Japanese currency strengthened somewhat to 151.36 in the European session on speculation that officials could step in to support the yen.
+The Japanese currency strengthened to 151.03 in the European session on speculation that officials could step in to support the yen, but then weakened.

 The weaker yen helped spur a rally in Tokyo's benchmark Nikkei stocks index as exporters benefited, making it Asia's best performer.